SC1 is an accredited standard in accordance with the requirements of ISO17065.

 Consistent with the other Freshcare Standards, all businesses participating in SC1 must have at least one representative (with day-to-day operational responsibility for the implementation and management of the standard) complete approved Freshcare Food Safety & Quality training to ensure a full understanding of the program requirements.

 The training component for SC1 can be only achieved via the Freshcare SC1 eLearning course, proudly supported by Fresh Markets Australia (FMA)*.

-*FMA members are eligible for a 10% discount on course cost, please email [email protected] to receive a unique discount code prior to sign-up.
+*FMA members are eligible for a 10% discount on course cost, applicable to 30 June 2020.
+Please email [email protected] to receive a unique discount code prior to sign-up.

 Freshcare training prepares participants for integrating the program requirements into their business production and operating systems.